waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 30:** North of Cherrygrove.
 Mr. Pokemon at (17,5).

 ## Immediate Plan
-1. Switch Topaz to first slot in party.
+1. Navigate Route 29 West to Cherrygrove City (stick to southern path).
-2. Navigate Route 29 West via gap at Row 14.
+2. Heal at Pokemon Center if needed.
-3. Reach Cherrygrove City.
+3. Continue to Route 30.